-- The Magi – The Wise still Seek the Savior
+- Christmas Wise men – The Wise still Seek the Savior

-- The Magi’s dream leads to the Gospel
+- The Wise Men’s dream leads to the Gospel

 The end of the story – a dream by God

 Matthew 2:12 says, “And being warned in a dream not to return to Herod, they departed to their own country by another way.”
 This often overlooked statement tells the story of return.
-They did not go back to Herod, who, when he found out he was tricked, was furious (v.
+They did not go back to Herod, who was furious when he found out he was tricked (v.
 16).
 The first step for these seekers of truth was not to inform an earthly king who had bad intentions but to depart.
-To return to their own country, the text says, and previously we studied their Persian origins.
-So they left for Persia and most likely shared the story of the Savior’s birth with those they knew.
+The text says to return to their own country, and previously we studied their Persian origins.
+So they left for Persia and most likely shared the story of the Savior’s birth with those they knew in their country.

-The Lord God intervened in their lives with this dream, giving them a road map to return a different way.
+The Lord God intervened in their lives with this dream, giving them a road map to return differently.
 Coming to Jerusalem had two main routes.
-The northern route just north of Jerusalem was the main traveled way.
+The northern route just north of Jerusalem was the main way of travel.
 Still, since Bethlehem is six miles south of Jerusalem, the southern route towards Arabia into less populated areas could provide protection.
-There they could quickly flee the grasp of Herod.[2]see https://theodds.website/arabian-desert-two-routes-to-bethlehem/ K.B.
+There, they could quickly flee the grasp of Herod.[2]see https://theodds.website/arabian-desert-two-routes-to-bethlehem/ K.B.
 Vogelman gives an excellent summary of the potential issues of travel.
-Within hours they would be undiscoverable in the desert.
+Within hours, they would be undiscoverable in the desert.
 Yet, however they left the region, the Lord protected them.
+Their dream led them to safety, and after, they saw the Savior of the gospel.

 Sharing their Excitement!

 Did they return and tell the news to others?
-The passage gives us a few hints about their intentions.
+The Wise Men’s dream leads them to share the gospel.
+The passage hints at their intentions.
 First, they previously asked Herod, a hostile king, about a king’s coming birth.
 They were courageous and undaunted by his power – willing to share their experience.
 Third, they were exceedingly overjoyed when they saw the star (v.
 10).
 They did not hide their excitement or amazement at what was happening to them.
 These Magi unashamedly inquired and rejoiced in their situation.
 Based on these factors, naturally, when they returned, they told others.

 Tradition Shows…

 From the time after the resurrection of the Lord Jesus, we know the gospel spread West into the Roman empire, but tradition tells the story of the gospel’s spread East.
-Antioch, located on the silk road, provided the route for the gospel to spread to the East.[3]http://www.mitchellteachers.org/ChinaTour/SilkRoadProject/silk_road_antioch.html One of the first major stops toward the East was Palmyra and a Christian grave inscription evidence from 135 A.D.[4]oger-pearse.com/weblog/2013/06/24/a-christian-inscription-from-palmyra-dated-135-ad/ Many other historical facts demonstrate the existence of early Christians in these areas.
+Antioch, located on the Silk Road, provided the route for spreading the gospel to the East.[3]http://www.mitchellteachers.org/ChinaTour/SilkRoadProject/silk_road_antioch.html One of the first major stops toward the East was Palmyra and a Christian grave inscription evidence from 135 A.D.[4]oger-pearse.com/weblog/2013/06/24/a-christian-inscription-from-palmyra-dated-135-ad/ Many other historical facts demonstrate the existence of early Christians in these areas.
 Church history tells that Parthia, the Persian realm, came under the charge of Thomas, who ministered in the region.[5]http://www.ccel.org/ccel/schaff/npnf201.iii.viii.i.html Most likely, many other disciples joined him, along with those influenced by the day of Pentecost.

-Origen (185–253 A.D.) gave the Wisemen names, and many of the early third-century Roman catacombs depicted two to four Magi coming to worship the baby, Lord Jesus.[6]Especially the Catacomb of Priscilla in Rome. https://earlychurchhistory.org/beliefs-2/who-were-the-magi/.
+Origen (185–253 A.D.) gave the Wise Men names, and many of the early third-century Roman catacombs depicted two to four Magi coming to worship the baby, Lord Jesus.[6]Especially the Catacomb of Priscilla in Rome. https://earlychurchhistory.org/beliefs-2/who-were-the-magi/.
 Tradition holds that some of the Wisemen came from Saveh, Iran.
-This city during the Parthian times was called Saavakineh and was a central location for the Parthian empire, just East of Hamadan (Ecbatana, the Parthian capital).
-The probability of truth favors legitimacy since Islamic religion, history, and traditions firmly ignored any Persia connection in their writings.
+During the Parthian times, this city was called Saavakineh and was a central location for the Parthian empire, just East of Hamadan (Ecbatana, the Parthian capital).
+The probability of truth favors legitimacy since Islamic religion, history, and traditions firmly ignored any Persian connection in their writings.
 Even the prophet Daniel or the Priest Ezra (Uzair)find sparse mention in their writings; likewise, for Shia Islam to retain any part of this tradition brought no benefit.
 Thus, the Persians attempted to keep this link alive during the past centuries, revealing the probability of the Magi coming from this region.
+Their ventures led them to the gospel.

 The non-Jewish Magi coming to worship a Jewish-born king boggles the first-century mind.
-Yet, the inspired story is more than a tradition as the gospel spread to India and Central Asia testify to these early witnesses of the Magi, the Jewish diaspora, and even the apostle Thomas who shared in the East.
+The Wise Men’s dream leads them to the gospel.
+Yet, the inspired story is more than a tradition as the gospel spread to India and Central Asia, testifying to these early witnesses of the Magi, the Jewish diaspora, and even the apostle Thomas, who shared in the East.

 Source | Description | Date |